Production years

 Jumping channels

 Jumping channels means that one splits the guitar signal in to both channels.
 This can be done by using effect pedals or simply use a jack cable between one channel’s 2’nd input and the other channels first input.
 The two channels of the AA763 Tremolux channels are in phase and can be used together.
 This is because they have the same number of preamp gain stages (each stage inverts the phase with 180 degrees).
 Jumping channels in the AA763 Tremolux can give you a wider spectrum of tones than by using just one channel.
 You may for example use the normal channel to deliver the bass tones and the vibrato channel for sparkling clean sound with bright switch on and zero bass.
 This will give you an full and meaty tone which you won’t get using just one channel.
 See picture below for example knob settings (using a Bassman).
-We recommend a closed or semiclosed speaker cabinet for this setting.
+We recommend a closed or semi-closed speaker cabinet for this setting.
 You may increase volume further for cranking the amp harder.
 If you use Eb or open D tuning, your amp will growl like a bear.

 5751, 12AY7 or 12AT7 as preamp tube – Less preamp gain.

 If you want a cleaner and spankier tone you can replace the V1/V2 12AX7 preamp tube with 5751, 12AT7, or 12AY7.
-These tubes have lower voltage gain and different frequency responses, particurlarly when distorting.
+These tubes have lower voltage gain and different frequency responses, particularly when distorting.
 12AX7 tube has a voltage gain factor = 100, while 5751 = 70, 12AT7 = 60 and 12AY7 = 45.
 One could describe these tubes to have less harsh and buzzy distortion.
 This mod does not alter the tone significantly when amp is played clean’ish.
 You’ll have to increase the volume setting to achieve a similar volume as before.
 If you hit sweet spot at volume=4 with 12AX7 you may go as high as 6-7 before reaching it with a 12AT7.

 Pull out the V1 normal channel preamp tube for more preamp gain in vibrato channel

 We’ll start with saying that this is a mod we personally do to all dual channel blackface, silverface and reissue amps.
 It is so easy to enable and disable that it can hardly be called a mod.
 If you are like most players and only use the Vibrato channel (reverb, tremolo, the bright cap and the extra gain stage), you should pull out the V1 tube.
 This is the preamp tube for the normal channel which you are not using when playing the Vibrato channel.
 Vice versa; If you’re using the Normal channel, you can pull out the V2 tube.
 All AB763-similar circuits (Deluxe Reverb, Super Reverb, Pro Reverb, Twin Reverb, Vibroverb, Vibrolux) are designed so that they share the cathode cap and resistor (25 uF/1500 ohm) and pulling one of the tubes will changes the effective value of the resistor they both share.
 If you pull one tube the other channel’s tube will be hotter biased and offers more gain.
 The amp will play louder than before given the same volume knob setting.
-The stronger signal will push the second gain stage (V4 tube) harder and give you increased sustain, compression and harmomics.
+The stronger signal will push the second gain stage (V4 tube) harder and give you increased sustain, compression and harmonics.
 This mod does not change the amp’s clean headroom but increases the preamp gain and preamp distortion.

 This mod is one of Cesar Diaz’ tricks in the Fender Custom Shop Vibroverb 64 which he always did to Stevie’s amps.
 This mod is safe.
 It has stood the test of time and been been done by players in 50 years in blackface Fender amps.